Monitor State Activity Through Active State Data

 The base storage type for automatically created enumerations defaults to

-the Base storage type for automatically created enumerations
+of the Base storage type for automatically created

 In states with parallel (AND) decomposition, child activity and leaf state activity are not available because the parallel substates are active simultaneously.